persalteas/RNANet/doc/KnownIssues.md

 * Possibly, more metrics about the alignments coming from Infernal.
 * Run cmscan ourselves from the NDB instead of using Rfam-PDB mappings ?
 (Iff this actually makes a real difference, untested yet)
 * Use and save Infernal alignment bounds and truncation information
-* Save if a chain is a representative in BGSU list
+* Save if a chain is a representative or not in BGSU list, so that they can be filtered easily
 * Annotate unstructured regions (on a nucleotide basis)

 ## Technical to-do list